 - Problem Sensitivity

 Bartenders need to have good short-term and long-term memory.
 Short-term memory is very important for remembering and keeping track of each customer’s order.

-Long-term memory helps you remember the names of regular customers, and even their favorite drinks.
+Long-term memory helps you remember the names of regular customers and even their favorite drinks.
 Customers appreciate a bartender who listens and remembers their orders.
-As well, your long-term memory will help you remember the beers available on tap and in the bottle and the recipes for complicated mixed drinks.
+Additionally, your long-term memory will help you remember the beers available (on tap and in the bottle) and special recipes for mixed drinks.

 - Accommodating Diverse Clientele